Rent a meeting room in Philadelphia, PA

 • Tech check: Can we do a quick test run on arrival (screen share + audio)?

-• Support: Who is the on-site contact if something stops working?
+• Support: Who's the on-site contact if something stops working?

 Step 3: Do a 2-minute floor-plan sanity check Even without a diagram, confirm: